ashdza/physics-sunset/README.md

 ## App Structure

 The app is built in `ReasonML`, using `Bucklescript-TEA` which support The Elm Architecture.
-The code is in a single file `sunset.re`.
+The code is in a single file `src/sunset.re`.
 At its core it boils down to just 4 things.

 #### Model = State of the App